idvorkin/idvorkin.github.io/_d/facebook.md

 - FB's idea of social value is 'connecting people'
 - When you connect people that are mostly similar, they will become more tolerant of each other
 - NOTE: When you connect people that are diametrically opposed, they tend to dig in their heals.

+## How Engineers and EMs are evaluated

+### Engineers

+- Project Impact
+- Engineering Excellence
+- Direction
+- People

+### Engineering Manager

+- Team Impact - What the team delivered (often metric driven)
+- People - Team Growth/Hiring/Team Happiness (via feedback and surveys)
+- Organizational Impact - Your social work, mine are own EM growth, mentoring, PSCs and recruiting
+- Collaboration - How well you worked with other teams to deliver.

 ## Lingo and Culture